-If you want to magnetically stir, it is best to add the stir bar during main cell assembly or prior to adding the working/counter electrodes.
-Due to the shape of the cell bottom, egg shaped or cross type stir bars work best.
+If you want to magnetically stir, it is best to add the stir bar during main cell assembly or before adding the working/counter electrodes.
+Because of the shape of the cell bottom, egg-shaped or cross-type stir bars work best.
 Small bar stirrers will turn but will not provide much stirring.
 If you forget to add a stir bar to your cell, you can add a small one using a spare port.